 Vincent is constantly in the process of creating new tracks and can’t wait to share all his new music!

 Vincent adds, “I just landed in a really lucky position where I’m able to bring together all the things that interest me.
 Everything that happened to me along this amazing musical journey has exceeded my expectations, and I’m very happy to be where I am today.’’

-Britt Scholte was born in Heiloo on February 26, 1997.
+Britt Scholte was born in Heiloo on February 26 1997.
 As a little girl she often performed on stage at school shows.
 When Britt was six years old she took a street dance class, and it was then that she knew her dream was to perform on stage.
-When she was eight she took theater classes.
-Between the ages of 9 and 11 she joined the theater association Oberon in Alkmaar.
-At the age of 10 she joined the youth theater and stayed there for 5 years.
+When she was eight she took theatre classes.
+Between the ages of 9 and 11 she joined the theatre association Oberon in Alkmaar.
+At the age of 10 she joined the youth theatre and stayed there for 5 years.
 Britt still loves amateur theater, and is always keen to continue to learn her trade .
 She is in her third year at Theaterbende Heiloo.

 Over the years, Britt has appeared in various roles and takes every opportunity to see how things work on the set.
 In 2010 she had a lucky break, and was a stand-in for leading actress Hanna Obbeek in the film 'Briefgeheim'.
 In this film, she learnt so much about acting and she decided to audition for a student film, 'Wie niet weg is, is gezien’ by Igrayne Hormann and got the lead role.

 2012 went by very fast, and she did some modelling for Livera and Bart Smit.
 She also appeared in the television series Dokters as Quinty, and in SpangaS as the character Trijntje.
 She took part in many student films with different but important topics, and a promotional film for a high school 'Jac.
 P. Thijsse College '